Tim Montana: Musical career

 It was while living in Los Angeles where Tim met guitarist and producer Johnny Hiland and with Hiland's encouragement moved to Nashville and began playing country and southern rock.
 His debut album, Iron Horse, was produced by Hiland (who also played guitar and sang backup) and released on the CD Baby label on August 21, 2007.

 Earlier that same year, late-night talk show host David Letterman met Montana prior to Montana's Independence Day concert in Choteau, Montana.
 Months later, Letterman personally invited Montana to appear on The Late Show with David Letterman.
 Montana performed his song "Butte, America" on the October 17, 2008, program broadcast.

 In 2013, Montana recruited guitarist Kyle Rife, drummer Brian Wolff, and bassist Bryce Paul to perform as Tim Montana and the Shrednecks.
 During a studio session on September 11, 2013, Montana was introduced to ZZ Top founder Billy Gibbons.
 Their meeting resulted in an impromptu songwriting collaboration, during which the two co-wrote and recorded the single "This Beard Came Here to Party."
-The Boston Red Sox (known at the time for beards they'd grown during the playoffs) adopted the song as their anthem during the lead-up to the 2013 World Series.
+The Boston Red Sox (known at the time for beards they had grown during the playoffs) adopted the song as their anthem during the lead-up to the 2013 World Series.
 The Shrednecks and Gibbons recorded a custom version for the post-season (with lyrics referencing Red Sox highlights and Boston landmarks).
 Montana and the band later returned to sing The Star-Spangled Banner at Fenway Park at a May 28, 2013, ceremony honoring the winning 2004 World Series Red Sox team.